Skip to content

 Before diving deeper into SCC, it’s helpful to understand the key concepts that make it work.

-A session is a running Claude Code environment inside a Docker container.
+A session is a running agent environment inside a container.
 Each session:

 • Is tied to a specific workspace (git repository)